When the Same Coefficients Reach Different Places: Asymmetric Realizability in Transplanting Tokenizers across Large Language Models: Details on Differentiable Transplant Operators

 \subsection{SER results on differentiable transplant operators}

-We now evaluate whether our breaker-token designer transfers to the three shared-basis operator variants described above.
-For each filtered base$\leftarrow$donor pair and its selected $\lambda$, we report SER for both the attacked base and the patched donor on Alpaca, SQuAD v2, and GSM8K, with an additional column showing the average across the three pools.
+We now evaluate whether the breaker-token designer transfers to the three shared-basis operator variants described above.
+Table~\ref{tab:app:altops:ser} reports the cross-operator validation rows for CLP, WECHSEL, and FOCUS, including the evaluated $\lambda$ values and SER for both the attacked base and the patched donor on Alpaca, SQuAD v2, and GSM8K, with an additional column showing the average across the three pools.

 \begingroup

 \endgroup